Director of Jazz Studies

 Dr. Jeff Benatar is a Jazz Pianist with a passion for teaching.
-He now serves as an Assistant Professor of Music, Director of Jazz Studies/Coordinator of Music Management, at Florida Southern College in Lakeland, Florida.
+He is Assistant Professor of Music, Director of Jazz Studies and Coordinator of Music Management, at Florida Southern College.
+Benatar directs the FSC Jazz Ensemble (big band) and both small ensembles, leads the Jazz Piano Studio, and teaches Jazz Studies and Music Management courses.
 Benatar has previously taught at Central State University (Wilberforce, Ohio), The Eastman School of Music, The University of Rochester (New York), Rutgers-Newark (The State University of New Jersey), and the Eastman Community Music School.

-One of Benatar’s recent compositions, “Hank and Joe” for Jazz Septet, was called “Superb” and “Intense” by JazzTimes Magazine (November 2016).
-Benatar has performed with Pat LaBarbera, Bob Sneider, John Sneider, Melba Joyce, Andy Watson, Vaughn Weister's Famous Jazz Orchestra, The Rick Brunetto Big Band, The Tony Lewis Swing Orchestra, The Ohio State University Faculty Combo, and the Dayton Jazz Orchestra.
-He was also recently the Jazz Piano Artist-in-Residence at the Miami Valley Jazz Camp.
-He is versatile musician and improvisor who has experience in Jazz, Commercial Music, Wind Ensemble, Studio Orchestra, and Choir.
-Benatar has conducted, performed, accompanied, composed, and/or arranged works for solo piano, piano for four hands, ensembles from duos to octets, big bands, cantorial soloist and choir, brass sections, string sections (with harp), woodwind ensembles, and percussion.
-In recent years, Benatar has presented and/or performed at the Leeds International Jazz Education Conference, the Westfield Center for Historical Keyboard Studies at Cornell University, and Jazz Education Network Conferences.
+One of Benatar’s compositions, “Hank and Joe” for Jazz Septet, was called “Superb” and “Intense” by JazzTimes Magazine (November 2016).
+Benatar has performed with Clay Jenkins, Harold Danko, Adam Larson, Pat LaBarbera, Bob Sneider, John Sneider, Melba Joyce, Andy Watson, Vaughn Weister's Famous Jazz Orchestra, The Ohio State University Faculty Combo, and the Dayton Jazz and Glenn Miller Orchestras.
+Benatar’s most recent faculty recital was featured on Out and About Art on Polk Government Television https://www.youtube.com/watch?v=Z_5uugSEZ2Q.
+He was the Jazz Director for two Florida College Systems Activities Association Winter Music Symposia, a Jazz Piano Artist-in-Residence at a Miami Valley Jazz Camp, an improvisation instructor at FSC String Camp, and Jazz Director at FSC Band Camp.
+He is versatile musician, composer, arranger, and improviser who has experience in Jazz, Commercial Music, Wind Ensemble, Studio Orchestra, and Choir.

-DMA in Jazz Studies (Piano) and Contemporary Media, Eastman School of Music (ESM), May 2017
+DMA in Jazz Studies (Piano) and Contemporary Media (minor in Pedagogy), Eastman School of Music, May 2017

-BM Jazz Studies (Piano) Performance Magna Cum Laude with Honors in the Arts, The Ohio State University (OSU), June 2011
+BM in Jazz Studies (Piano) Performance Magna Cum Laude with Honors in the Arts, The Ohio State University, June 2011